-Bleach is an awesome weapon for cleaning up after a dead Rat, and ensure you still have your rubber gloves on when using it!
+Bleach is an awesome weapon for cleaning up after a dead Rat and ensuring you still have your rubber gloves when using it!

-Simply mix up some bleach with some water and ensure you clean the entire area where you found the dead Rat.
+Mix up some bleach with some water, and ensure you clean the entire area where you found the dead rat.
 Use the scrub sponge to work the bleach into the area and rinse afterward.

 Vinegar and Water

-I use a 50/50 mix of vinegar and water to clean areas that should not be cleaned with bleach.
+You should use a 50/50 mix of vinegar and water to clean areas that you should not clean with bleach.

 Getting Rid Of The Dead Rat Smell

 Not only does coffee smell strong, but it has also been used for many years to neutralize odors around the home.
-Simply add ground coffee to the area to help get rid of the dead Rat smell.
+Add ground coffee to the area to help get rid of the dead Rat smell.